 Secondary infertility can be confusing for couples.
 It is defined as the inability to be pregnant or carry a baby after already delivering a baby in the past.
 If the couple cannot conceive a baby after a year of trying, they are experiencing secondary infertility.
 This is both stressful and surprising for parents since everything used to be normal not that long ago.

 Secondary infertility shares several of the causes with primary fertility, which is when a couple cannot have a baby after trying for years.
-These shared causes include impaired sperm production, function, or delivery, damage of the fallopian tubes, ovulation disorders, uterine or endometriosis disorders, prior pregnancy or surgery complications, and finally weight, age, or medication consumption changes in one or both of the partners.
+These shared causes include impaired sperm production, function, or delivery, damage to the fallopian tubes, ovulation disorders, uterine or endometriosis disorders, prior pregnancy or surgery complications, and finally weight, age, or medication consumption changes in one or both of the partners.

 When it comes to numbers, in 30% of the cases, the cause for secondary infertility is to do with the male partner, while in 40%, it is the female.
 In 20% of the cases, there is a mix of factors in both of the partners.
 Finally, the last 10% are the unexplained cases of secondary infertility.